VigilChain

 How VigilChain Approaches ASPM

-VigilChain is an ASPM platform built around a core concept: bidirectional deployment chain traceability.
-Rather than simply aggregating findings from scanners, VigilChain maps the full deployment chain — from repository to build pipeline to container image to Kubernetes service to internet exposure — and uses that context to deduplicate, correlate, and prioritize vulnerabilities based on real-world risk.
+VigilChain is an ASPM workflow built around a core concept: bidirectional deployment chain traceability.
+Rather than simply aggregating findings from scanners, VigilChain maps the supported deployment chain — starting with GitHub, GitHub Actions, ECR, AWS Fargate, and ALB exposure — and uses that context to deduplicate, correlate, and prioritize vulnerabilities based on real-world risk.

 This means you can trace forward from a code vulnerability to see exactly where it is deployed and whether it is internet-exposed, or trace backward from an exposed cloud service to the repository, build, and team responsible for the change.

 The result: security teams spend less time triaging noise and more time reducing the risk that actually matters.
-Learn more about VigilChain or request early access.
+Explore the VigilChain platform, review supported integrations, or book a demo.